optimagic-dev/optimagic/docs/source/algorithms.rst

         "bhhh"

-    Minimize a likelihood function using the BHHH algorithm.
+    Minimize a likelihood function using the bounded BHHH algorithm.

     BHHH (:cite:`Berndt1974`) can - and should ONLY - be used for minimizing (or maximizing) a likelihood.
 It is similar to the Newton-Raphson algorithm, but replaces the Hessian matrix with the outer product of the gradient.
 This approximation is based on the information matrix equality (:cite:`Halbert1982`) and is thus only vaid when minimizing (or maximizing) a likelihood.
+Bounds, i.e. box constraints, are supported.

     The criterion function :func:`func` should return a dictionary with at least the entry ``{"contributions": array_or_pytree}`` where ``array_or_pytree``